nick-ng/poe-map-team/README.md

 - 8.0 Lacerate (2, Lacerate of Haemorrhage, Lacerate of Butchering)
 - 8.0 Rain of Arrows (2, Rain of Arrows of Saturation, Rain of Arrows of Artillery)
 - 8.0 Tornado (3, Tornado of Elemental Turbulence, Tornado Shot, Tornado Shot of Cloudburst)
-- 8.0 Glacial Cascade (1, Glacial Cascade of the Fissure)
 - 8.0 Lightning Tendrils (2, Lightning Tendrils of Eccentricity, Lightning Tendrils of Escalation)
+- 7.0 Glacial Cascade (1, Glacial Cascade of the Fissure)
-- 6.1 Soulrend (2, Soulrend of Reaping, Soulrend of the Spiral)
+- 5.6 Soulrend (2, Soulrend of Reaping, Soulrend of the Spiral)
+- 5.0 Chain Hook (1, Chain Hook of Angling)
 - 5.0 Molten Strike (1, Molten Strike of the Zenith)
 - 5.0 Dual Strike (1, Dual Strike of Ambidexterity)
 - 5.0 Ball Lightning (2, Ball Lightning of Orbiting, Ball Lightning of Static)